jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 Open source software is rampant in the industry today (rightfully so) and there are some VERY ill-documented performance characteristics of software suites used for large scale applications.
-If you choose to use these types of applications/software (or even if you are designing your own software systems), and you are concerned with performence, make sure you understand how the software works and how to benchmark it to achieve the performance and scale metrics you are looking for.
+If you choose to use these types of applications/software (or even if you are designing your own software systems), and you are concerned with performance, make sure you understand how the software works and how to benchmark it to achieve the performance and scale metrics you are looking for.
 Environmental conditions play a huge part in how the system operates in your current ecosystem, and taking documentation about the project at face value will almost always result in catastrophic